 - If no meld was played after drawing the second card, draw a third card.

-- The player must add at least one card to the table from his hand.
+- The player must add at least one card to the table from their hand.

 - The player cannot remove any cards from the table.